ryuichiueda/uedalab_contents/pages/publication/main.md

 ### Journal paper

-* Ryuichi Ueda: Generation of search behavior of robots by an extended probabilistic ﬂow control, International Journal of iRobotics, 2022. (to appear)
+* Ryuichi Ueda: Generation of search behavior of robots by an extended probabilistic ﬂow control, International Journal of iRobotics, Vol. 5, No. 2, pp. 29-35, 2022.

 ### Conference proceeding (non-peer-reviewed)